|From http://www.health-heart.org/acceuil.htm The atheroma 'junk' in the media is cholesterol + calcium in older people.|

 However, Vitamin K is also needed for the carboxylation of osteocalcin in Bone Matrix Gla Proteins.
 The what of what in what?
 In simple terms, Vitamin K is needed to ensure that dietary calcium goes into your bones, rather than into your artery walls, kidneys, nervous system, brain, pancreas etc. A lack of Vitamin K can cause osteoporosis.
 To prevent/treat osteoporosis, either Vitamin K1 (phylloquinone) or Vitamin K2 (menaquinone or menatetrenone) will suffice.
 Only Vitamin K2 can remove calcium from the media of artery walls.

-I used 15mg/day of Vitamin K2 (plus 1.5g/day of Ca plus 400mg/day of Mg plus ~1,000iu/day of Vitamin D3) to reverse osteoporosis in my lumbar spine (bone density by DEXA went from -2SD to 0SD) in 3 years.
-My endocrinologist told me that this was impossible.
-It definitely happened!
-Miracles take a little longer ;-)
+I used 15mg/day of Vitamin K2 (plus 750mg/day of Ca plus 400mg/day of Mg plus ~1,000iu/day of Vitamin D3) to reverse osteoporosis in my lumbar spine (bone density by DEXA went from -2SD to 0SD) in 3 years.
+I didn't take Fosamax, as it damages the oesophagus if it's not swallowed while standing up & washed down with shed-loads of water.
+It also kills osteoclasts.
+My endocrinologist told me that what I did was impossible.
+The impossible, I can do.
+Miracles take a little longer! :-)

 From The Rotterdam Study:-"The relative risk (RR) of CHD mortality was reduced in the upper tertile (~40.9ug/d) of dietary menaquinone (K2) compared to the lower tertile (~15.1ug/d), RR 0.43, 95% CI: 0.24, 0.77.